-Business students in the Investment Club raise funds and track earnings in order to donate to local charities in meaningful ways.
-Nursing students spend most of their last two years of school in local hospitals and other health care settings working 1:1 with patients and learning from doctors and seasoned nurses.
+Nursing students spend much of their last two years of school in clinical settings working 1:1 with patients and learning from doctors and seasoned nurses.

 Internships turn into paid employment after graduation for many students in the Washington DC program.

 Dozens of exciting internships in all subject areas are available year-round through our Washington DC Scholars’ Program.
 Recent placements: